Best Neighborhoods in Bellevue, WA

 While Lakemont falls primarily within the official Bellevue city limits, part of it lies in adjacent Issaquah, which gives residents access to the Issaquah School District.
 Picturesque, heavily-forested Lakemont is situated on Cougar Mountain and has spectacular views of Lake Sammamish.

 It has the distinction of being almost entirely residential, with just a small retail hub inside its formal boundaries.
 Newport and Issaquah border Lakemont, so abundant options for shopping and dining are nearby.
 The Cougar Mountain Regional Wildland Park and Cougar Mountain Zoo are both in Lakemont, in addition to several parks with walking and cycling trails.

 - Weowna Park trails

 West Lake Sammamish comprises Bellevue's easternmost border, and most of the houses here are single-family homes on or near the waterfront with sweeping views of the Cascades.
 Waterfront homes typically have private docks, and Lake Sammamish is excellent for boating, fishing, and swimming.
 There are numerous hiking, walking, and cycling trails all around the lake as well.
 The scenery and population of just under 6,000 people give West Lake Sammamish an authentic small-town feel, but it's just off Interstate 90 and only a 10-15 minute drive to downtown Bellevue.

 West Lake Sammamish Hotspots

 West Lake Sammamish Nightlife

-The decision to move to Bellevue isn't a difficult one, but choosing exactly where to live can be a challenge.
-Each of the city's neighborhoods offers an abundance of rolling hills, trees, and open green spaces, proximity to Seattle, lake and mountain views, and an active outdoor lifestyle – but they are all distinctly different.
+The decision to move to Bellevue isn't difficult, but choosing exactly where to live can be a challenge.
+Each of the city's neighborhoods offers an abundance of rolling hills, trees, open green spaces, proximity to Seattle, lake and mountain views, and an active outdoor lifestyle – but they are all distinctly different.
 The great news is, you can't possibly go wrong with any Bellevue neighborhood!